NickDeitmers/Machine-Learning-Competition/README.md

 ## Workflow
 - Understanding Dataset
 - Wrangling Data
-- Design Data Preprocessing Pipelines
+- Design Data Pre-Processing Pipelines
 - Assemble and Optimize ML Models
 - Pitch our Model to a Jury